Dschuli/yamlBash/README.md

     Help for ymf.sh:
-       Function: Replace value for a property identified by the property parameter in a yaml file while keeping structure and comments.
-Property is currently hardcoded to be at Level 3 (sub-sub-property)"
+      Function: Replace value for a (nersted) key identified by the key parameter in a yaml file while keeping structure and comments.
+Currently a nesting level of 3 (and only 3) is supported.

-       Required) Parameters are:
+      (Required) Parameters are:
-          -p / --property     Name of property to altered as above in the format Level1:Level2:Level3 -v / --value        (New) value of property -f / --file         File with the (new) value of property -v or -f have to be provided. -v takes precedence over -f
+         -k / --key		      Key name to be altered as above in the format Level0:Level1:Level2 -v / --value        (New) value for the key -f / --file         File with the (new) value for the key -v or -f have to be provided. -v takes precedence over -f

          -h / -- help / ?
 Help